Michael McFadyen's Scuba Diving - The Pipeline (Sewage Pipe)

 |There are lots of these sand anemones at The Pipeline|

-The second way is to walk west past the fish and chip place/cafe and you will see a set of steps that go down into the water.
+The second way is to walk west past the cafe and you will see a set of steps that go down into the water.
 Once in the water, descend and head north till you are in about 7 metres.
 Then head west and gradually drop deeper.

 Soon the sponge life becomes quite prolific.
 There are lots of sand anemones here as well.
 I have never seen these anywhere else.
 This is really a beautiful location.
 Zig-zag a bit until you hit The Pipeline.
 As you will see, this is not all that big, perhaps 250 mm in diameter.
 In 2017 the pipe was totally covered with sand, but its location is very obvious.
 It is supported every 15 metres or so by some cross-bracing that has large concrete blocks at the ends.
 These are covered in beautiful sponges (see the photo above left).
 As of 2017, the cross bracing has either fallen off or sunk below the sand.

 Head north along the eastern side of the pipe, again, zig-zagging as you go.
 When you get to a little over 12 metres, the sand in front of you appears to rise up a bit to form a sort of hill.
 It actually shallows a metre and then returns back to about 12 metres.
 This happens a couple of times.
 You will take about 10 to 12 minutes to cross this 12 metre depth section, depending on how quick you explore.

 |Two nudibranchs mating at The Pipeline||Another of the many nudibranchs at The Pipeline|

 Finally, you will start to drop and over the next seven or so minutes you will drop to 18 metres.
 Here the pipe ends.
 You may not get this far if you have gone slow and spent a long time getting to this location (it is so interesting).

 Anyway, you can go as far as you like.
 When you have decided to return, cross over to the western side of the pipe and return back to shore in a similar manner.